Kyle Chandler: Early life

 Chandler was born in Buffalo, New York, the fourth child of Edward Chandler, a pharmaceutical sales representative, and his wife, Sally Jeanette (née Meyer), a dog breeder.
 Chandler has three siblings.

-Chandler was raised Roman Catholic, although he stopped attending church after his father's death in 1980.
+Chandler was raised Catholic, although he stopped attending church after his father's death in 1980.
 He grew up in suburban Lake Forest, Illinois, until he was 11 years old, when his family moved to a small farm in Loganville, Georgia.
 Chandler's mother raised Great Danes for show dogs; he travelled with his parents to dog shows as a child and helped out at their dog boarding kennel.
+Chandler's widowed mother ran the business, Sheenwater Kennels, to support Chandler and his siblings.
+She "was highly active with the Great Dane Club of America (GDCA) as a breeder, judge and championship prize winner."

-Chandler graduated from George Walton Academy in nearby Monroe, Georgia in 1983.
+Chandler graduated from George Walton Academy in nearby Monroe, Georgia, in 1983.
 As a freshman at Walton, he was a member of the 1979 state championship football team.
 He left the team the following year, aged 14, after his father died of a heart attack.
 He participated in the theatre program at Walton after quitting football.

-Chandler's widowed mother ran the business, Sheenwater Kennels, to support Chandler and his siblings.
-She "was highly active with the Great Dane Club of America (GDCA) as a breeder, judge and championship prize winner."

 After graduating from high school, Chandler attended the University of Georgia, where he was a drama major and member of the class of 1984 Sigma Nu fraternity.
 In 1988, seven credits short of a bachelor's degree in drama, Chandler dropped out of college to pursue a television deal.